grafana/agent/docs/sources/flow/concepts/component_controller.md

 When an evaluation fails, the component continues operating as normal.
 The component continues using its previous set of evaluated arguments and can continue exporting new values.

-This prevents failure propagation.
+This behavior prevents failure propagation.
 If your `local.file` component, which watches API keys, suddenly stops working, other components continue using the last valid API key until the component returns to a healthy state.

 ## In-memory traffic

 Components that expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address that completely bypasses the network and communicate in-memory.
-This allows components within the same process to communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.
+Components within the same process can communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.

 The internal address defaults to `agent.internal:12345`.
 If this address collides with a real target on your network, change it to something unique using the `--server.http.memory-addr` flag in the [run][] command.